Your passion for healthy living brought you here - let's keep talking!X

 Treatment: Keep skin lubricated.
 Depending on severity and location, treatment may include OTC cortisone creams, coal tar ointments, salicylic acid products, or dandruff shampoos.
 Exposure to sunlight can help clear skin (but avoid burning).

 See a doctor if: Your skin doesn't clear with OTC treatment.
-Doctors can prescribe prescription topicals, phototherapy (light therapy), systemic medications, or newer drugs called biologics, which target the body’s immune response.
+Doctors can prescribe prescription topicals, phototherapy (light therapy), INVALID ARTICLE ID, or newer drugs called biologics, which target the body’s immune response.